huongngo-8/resumedatabase/README.md

 # Resume Database Project

-This project's objective is to build a resume database for TechTogether.
-This repo houses scripts to clean incoming and future check-in data and parse resume data from attached resume files.
-Instructions on how to use the scripts are in the PDF file called "How to Clean and Migrate Check-in Data".
+This project was created to build a resume database for TechTogether, a non-profit organization that aims to elevate the hackathon experience and make it more inclusive by initiating hackathon events that focus on marginalized genders in the tech industry.
+The code in this project assists with the retrieval of data from resumes by using resume_parser-a resume parsing package-the cleaning and transformation of the raw resume data and the transfer of cleaned data to a database with search and filtering capabilities.